 Our lifesaving work is only possible through the great generosity of key donors and partners

 To tailor a partnership for safer roads that works for you please email us to discuss your ideas.

 We also benefit greatly from the goodwill of many other individuals and research organisations around the world who are committed to saving lives through safer roads. iRAP is extremely grateful for the support of all our partners.

 Find out more about our key programme donors:

 iRAP Project Partner

 Structure and Governance

-iRAP is registered in England as a charity (no. 1140357) which was founded in 2006 as the umbrella organisation for the regional road assessment programmes, EuroRAP, usRAP and AusRAP.
-It now includes KiwiRAP, ChinaRAP and IndiaRAP with new locally led programmes under development in Brazil.
+iRAP is registered in England as a charity (no. 1140357) which was founded in 2006.
+It is an umbrella organisation for local road assessment programmes and partners including BrazilRAP, EuroRAP, ThaiRAP, MyRAP, IndiaRAP, usRAP, KiwiRAP, ChinaRAP, AusRAP and SARAP.
 We also aim to facilitate work and support national programmes in a wide range of low, middle and high-income countries.

 Our charitable objectives are the international promotion of the improvement of road safety and the quality of roads for the public benefit. iRAP works in partnership with government and non-government organisations to:

 - inspect high-risk roads and develop Targeted Road Safety Plans